The Robinson team’s experience is helping ETEL develop and manufacture next generation smart distribution transformers for its global clients.

 —Peter Leece, Chief Executive Officer, ETEL

-ETEL makes distribution transformers from its base in Auckland, New Zealand, where it employs around 215 staff.
+ETEL Limited makes distribution transformers from its base in Auckland, New Zealand, where it employs around 215 staff.
 ETEL has captured 100% of the New Zealand distribution transformer market and more than half of its output is exported to Australia and the Pacific.
 With the support of Robinson's expertise in Material Science and Electromagnetic Modelling, ETEL is developing the next generation of smart distribution transformers for its local and global clients.

 The Robinson team, in collaboration with Callaghan Innovation, are developing sensors and the sensor metrics to monitor critical distribution transformer parameters.
 These ‘smart transformers’ are easily controlled by a network operator, and detect faults automatically.
 The data collected by these smart transformers will allow maintenance on specific components to be carried out before a fault occurs.